yiisoft/db/docs/en/testing.md

 - [PostgreSQL](https://github.com/yiisoft/db-pgsql)
 - [SQLite](https://github.com/yiisoft/db-sqlite)

+## Github actions

+All our packages have github actions by default, so you can test for your [contribution](https://github.com/yiisoft/db/blob/master/.github/CONTRIBUTING.md) in the cloud.

+**Note:** Recomended pull request in draft mode until all tests pass.

 ## Docker images

 For greater ease it is recommended to use Docker containers for each DBMS, for this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that in the root directory of each package.